Welcome to Part Three of my 2009 RTW Trip. This is a long read, and i apologize for that, but i hope it's found to be interesting.

 With flight time coming soon, I left the smoking lounge and headed to my gate.

-HS-ABE has just arrived from who knows where to take me to Singapore.
+has just arrived from who knows where to take me to Singapore.

 The exotic architecture of Suvarnibhumi airport.